•Using Relationship Specifiers

 where arguments can be zero or more arguments to the function, separated by commas.
 The arguments can be expressions that compute values, field references, or literals.

-See Working with Built-in Functions for complete information about all of the Service Manager built-in functions.
+See Working with Built-in Functions for complete information about all of the Neurons for ITSM built-in functions.

 The values in expressions are represented as either floating point numbers or integers.
-Service Manager supports 32-bit and 64-bit integers.
+Neurons for ITSM supports 32-bit and 64-bit integers.